jimousse/node-rest-api/README.md

 ### Get a post
  `GET`: `feed/post/:postId` See [controller](https://github.com/jimousse/node-rest-api/blob/main/controllers/feed/get-post.js).

-Creates a social media post for a logged in user and stores it in the user entry.
+Retrieves a social media post for a logged in user.
 - The client sends the following request with the postId as a param:
 ```
 {